Fenomeno (album)

-Fenomeno is the ninth studio album by the Italian rapper Fabri Fibra.
-It was released on 7 April 2017 by Universal Music Group.
+Fenomeno is the ninth studio album by Italian rapper Fabri Fibra.
+It was released on 7 April 2017 through Universal Music Group.

 The album peaked at number one on the Italian Albums Chart, becoming the rapper fourth record project to achieve it.
-It was certified double platiunum by FIMI.
-It was promoted by three singles: "Fenomeno", "Pamplona" and "Stavo pensando a te".
+It was certified double platinum by FIMI and promoted by three singles: "Fenomeno", "Pamplona" and "Stavo pensando a te".

 Background and composition

 After the unpromoted and surprise release of Squallor (2015), the rapper started to work on his ninth studio album.
 The album has several producers and songwriters, including Takagi & Ketra, Bassi Maestro, Club Dogo, Davide Petrella, Dario Faini, Theron Feemster and Snipe Young.
 The project featured less guest artists than his previous record project, collaborating with Thegiornalisti, Laioung and Italian writer and journalist Roberto Saviano.

-The tracks deal with themes concerning the rapper's childhood, youth unemployment in italy, the change of the hip-hop and trap genre in Italy, as well as several debates with his brother Nesli and ironises Fedez's commercial rap.
+The tracks deal with themes concerning the rapper's childhood, youth unemployment in Italy, the change of the hip-hop and trap genre in Italy, as well as several debates with his brother Nesli and ironises Fedez's commercial rap.